Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 ```bash
 ssh -i $SSH_KEYS -p $SSH_PORT $USER@VPS
 ```
 Copy this to the terminal line by line or all.
-Adjust time zone line to yours.
+The only line where must change value is timezone.
 ```bash
 ufw allow openssh
 yes | ufw enable